 Your pet’s skin and hair affect his need for nutrients, especially protein and fat.
 So the condition of your pet’s fur reflects the quality of the food he or she eats.
 That’s because the skin and coat form the largest organ of adult dogs and cats, accounting for 10 to 15 percent of their total body weight.
 Cat and dog hair is made mostly of protein, ranging from 65 to 95 percent protein depending on its moisture content.
 According to Small Animal Clinical Nutrition, a long-coated, small-breed dog may use as much as 30 percent of the protein in their food to maintain daily hair growth, while a larger, short-haired dog may use only 10 percent.
 Pets whose diets don’t meet their nutritional needs will have a dry, brittle and dull coat and often will shed excessively.

 When choosing a dog or cat food in an effort to manage shedding, veterinary nutritionists and veterinarians recommend selecting a diet that’s rich in high-quality, highly digestible protein, essential omega-3 and omega-6 fatty acids, vitamins A and E, and zinc.
-Diamond Naturals dry formulas for dogs and cats, as well as Diamond Naturals Grain-Free formulas for dogs, provide easily digested, high-quality protein and an optimal blend of omega-3 and omega-6 fatty acids to help keep your pet’s skin healthy and coat shiny.
+Diamond Naturals dry formulas for dogs and cats provide easily digested, high-quality protein and an optimal blend of omega-3 and omega-6 fatty acids to help keep your pet’s skin healthy and coat shiny.

 When should you talk to your veterinarian?